 Continuous Improvement Focused Monitoring System and General Supervision

-The Individuals with Disabilities in Education Act of 2004 (IDEA) requires every state to have a general supervision system in place that monitors the implementation of IDEA in each state.
+The Individuals with Disabilities in Education Act of 2004 (IDEA) requires every state to have a general supervision system in place that monitors the implementation of IDEA.
 The system must enforce state and federal requirements and ensure positive outcomes for students with disabilities.
-Through this system, states must monitor the status of local education agencies (LEAs) throughout their state on 20 Performance and Compliance Indicators, including graduation and dropout rates, assessments, disproportionality, least restrictive environment (LRE), parent involvement, evaluation timelines, postsecondary transition, postsecondary results, correction of noncompliance and the submission of timely and accurate data.
-In Indiana, the entity responsible for this system of general supervision is the Office of Special Education within the Indiana Department of Education (IDOE).
+Through this system, states must monitor the status of local education agencies (LEAs) on 17 Performance and Compliance Indicators, including graduation and dropout rates, assessments, disproportionality, least restrictive environment (LRE), parent involvement, evaluation timelines, postsecondary transition, postsecondary results, correction of noncompliance and the submission of timely and accurate data.
+The Office of Special Education is responsible for this general supervision.

 Each LEA is on a Yearly Rotation for monitoring LRE, Fiscal Audits, and Procedural Audits.

-The Office of Special Education provides Information and Guidance on each Indicator as well as other activities facilitated as part of the monitoring system on the Monitoring Guidance page.
+Information and Guidance on each Indicator as well as related monitoring information may be found on the Monitoring Guidance page.

 The IDOE issues LEAs Findings of Noncompliance for Compliance Indicators 9, 10, 11, 12, 13, 15, and 20.
 Additionally, Findings of Noncompliance may be issued Performance Indicators 4A, 4B, and 5 as well as Fiscal and Procedural Audits.
 LEAs are required to correct the identified noncompliance as soon as possible but in no case greater that one year.